 When you connect to a CAD file in ArcGIS Pro, the CAD entities in the drawing are organized on the fly into virtual feature classes that resemble a geodatabase schema.

-Feature attributes are generated from the CAD entity properties.
-ArcGIS Pro uses the CAD graphic properties and a number of user-defined attribute sources to generate a virtual table of attributes.
+GIS feature attributes are generated from the CAD entity properties.
+ArcGIS Pro uses the CAD graphic properties and a number of user-defined attribute sources to generate a virtual table of GIS attributes.
 Some attribute fields are included from user-defined entity content generated by the CAD author.
 These attribute sources include AutoCAD block attributes, attributes of MicroStation shared cells, and user-defined attributes from Civil 3D.
 Predefined field names have been established for the standard properties of CAD fields.
-Some user-defined attributes may contain field names that are invalid in ArcGIS Pro .
+Some user-defined attributes may contain field names that are invalid in ArcGIS Pro and are modified to be acceptable.
 For example, field names that begin with a number are automatically prefixed with the letter t.

-Feature classes created from AutoCAD Civil 3D entities have additional parametric and user-defined attributes and are included as feature attributes.
+Feature classes derived from AutoCAD Civil 3D entities have parametric and user-defined attributes and are included as feature attributes.
+ArcGIS Pro supports Civil 3D user-defined property sets as feature attributes.
+The Civil 3D property set name will be included as a prefix to the field name for each included property set attribute.